 a.
 SDE (seller’s discretionary earnings)

 b.
-EBITDA (earnings before interest, taxes, depreciation, and amortization)
+Or, EBITDA (earnings before interest, taxes, depreciation and amortization)

 3. Once you have the multiple from the comparable sales report and the earnings number, it is a simple math formula: SDE x Determined Multiple = The Value of Your Company

-If you look at all business sales under $1 million for the last 10 years, the average multiple of SDE is 2.2 times.
-Sometimes the multiple is not as high as the seller wants or thinks it should be.
 Most companies sell for 2-6 times SDE.
+If you look at all business sales under $1 million for the last 10 years, the average multiple of SDE is 2.2 times but sometimes the multiple is not as high as the seller wants or thinks it should be.

 Increasing Your Business Valuation

 The more intricate work comes with focus on the quality of earnings.
+Buyers want diversified and recurring revenue streams, and stable employees.
 For example, most buyers want to be a business owner versus an operator (also known as absentee ownership).
-Buyers also want diversified and recurring revenue streams and stable employees.
+Buyers also value certain business attributions higher than others.
 If you are able to achieve this, it can also increase the multiple of the business which increases the valuation.
-Buyers value certain business attributions higher than others.

 Sometimes, it is not possible in increase the quantity of your earnings for whatever reason, meaning you will need to focus on the more complicated option, quality of earnings.
 Often, knowing where to start can be the hardest part but we can give you insight and actionable steps to take.
 Increasing the value of your business can be easier than you’d think.
 This is the area that we focus on in our Prep to Sell program.

-This is a complex topic and if you would like to learn more about the valuation process or how you can increase the valuation of your business, please reach out.
-We are here to help!
+This is a complex topic and if you would like to learn more about the valuation process or how you can increase the valuation of your business, please reach out!